 Japanese forest grass plant is an elegant member of the Hakonechloa family.
-These ornamental plants are slow growing and require little extra care once established.
-The plants are semi-evergreen (depending on where you live, and may die back over winter) and show best in a partially shaded location.
+These ornamental plants are slow-growing and require little extra care once established.
+The plants are semi-evergreen (depending on where you live; some may die back over winter) and show best in a partially shaded location.
 There are several different colors of Japanese forest grass plants.
 Choose a color that enlivens the surrounding landscape when you are growing forest grass.

 Japanese Forest Grass Plant

 Japanese forest grass is an attractive, graceful plant that grows slowly and is not invasive.
 The grass gets 18 to 24 inches (45.5 to 61 cm.) tall and has an arching habit with long flat, foliar blades.
 These arching blades sweep from the base and gracefully re-touch the earth.
 Japanese forest grass comes in several hues and may be solid or striped.
 Most varieties are variegated and have stripes.
 The variegation is white or yellow.